 The American Institute of Architects Minnesota, founded in 1892, is the professional association for architects in the state of Minnesota.
-As a state component of AIA National, with three local chapters, AIA Minnesota has nearly 2,300 members and a staff of nine professionals.
-AIA Minnesota provides services to all chapters, produces a regional convention, publishes the award-winning magazine Architecture MN, lobbies on behalf of the profession at the state legislature, and delivers continuing education to all members.
+As a state component of AIA National, affiliated with three local chapters, AIA Minnesota has over 2,300 members and a staff of eight professionals.
+AIA Minnesota is focused on Connection, Advocacy, and Promoting the value of architects and architecture.
+We produce a regional conference, publish a digital monthly newsletter and annual print journal ENTER, lobby on behalf of the profession at the state legislature, and deliver continuing education and professional development for all members.

 Mission